WebOrigami/docs/src/content/framework/intro0.md

 Server running at http://localhost:5000.
 Press Ctrl+C to stop.
 ```

-(You may see a StackBlitz message requiring you to enable certain cookies in order to run the server.)
+StackBlitz may indicate that you need to enable certain cookies in order to run the server.

-<span class="tutorialStep"></span> View the running server, which at this point will just show a listing of the project files.
+<span class="tutorialStep"></span> View the served site, which at this point will just show a listing of the project files.

 ## Option 2: Your local coding environment